 This follows other cities in Texas like the Woodlands outside of Houston, in looking into how safe these “toys” really are.

-Board members cited “excessive speed” and “increased collision risk with joggers” as the main reasons for the proposed ban.
-It’s also incredibly confusing to most parents how and where kids can ride scooters.
+Many city residents and board members cited “excessive speed” and “increased collision risk with joggers” as the main reasons for the proposed ban.
+It’s also incredibly confusing for most parents to determine how and where kids can ride scooters.

 A public-comment period opened Monday—and parents showed up in droves.